billabear/billabear/readme.md

 ### How much control over templates will I have?

 Complete control.
-With the ability to define the templates using the Twig templating langage you're able to update them with ease.
+With the ability to define the templates using the Twig templating language, you're able to update them with ease.
 You're also able to use email service provider's templating systems.

-### Can I a trial that once it ends doesn't automatically convert to a proper subscription?
+### Can I have a trial that once it ends doesn't automatically convert to a proper subscription?

 Yes!
 With BillaBear you can have an automatically converted trial or a standalone trial.

 ### Will I be able to see what subscriptions a payment is for?

 Yes!
-BillaBear links payments to customers and the subscriptions they are for.
-As well as linking refunds from the payments.
+BillaBear links payments to customers and the subscriptions they are for, as well as linking refunds from the payments.

 ### Will I be able to handle tax rates changing?

 Yes!
 BillaBear allows you to define the start and end date of a tax rule.
 This means you can define when a tax rate ends and the next one takes over.
-So if a tax rate does change you're able to create the rule ahead of time and have it applied correctly automatically when the time comes.
+So if a tax rate does change, you're able to create the rule ahead of time and have it applied correctly automatically when the time comes.

-### Can I do usage based billing?
+### Can I do usage-based billing?

 Yes.